hmcts/common-performance/README.md

 # 📈 Stats Generator

-By default, Gatling aggregates all results into a single graph.
+By default, the Gatling Jenkins plugin aggregates all transaction timings into a single data point on the graph.
-The Stats Generator feature allows graphing individual transactions (KPIs) in Jenkins reports.
+The Stats Generator feature allows graphing individual transactions (KPIs) in Jenkins pipelines.

 ## 🔧 Setup in `build.gradle`